Chanceford Township, Pennsylvania

-Chanceford Township is a township located in the southeastern portion of York County, Pennsylvania.
-The population was 5,935 at the 2020 census.
+Chanceford Township is a township located in the southeastern portion of York County, Pennsylvania, United States.
+The population was 5,939 at the 2020 census.
 The township is home to several campsites, Allegro Vineyards, and Apollo Park.
 The Mason-Dixon Trail runs through the township, and it borders the Susquehanna River on the east.

 Among notable natives of the township was Johnson K. Duncan, one of a handful of Northern-born Confederate generals in the American Civil War.

 History

 The Guinston United Presbyterian Church was added to the National Register of Historic Places in 1976.